nothingSDK/noth.ing/README.md

 Nothing was designed as an addition to a developer's toolkit to help them increase productivity when coding and eliminate bugs.

-Plenty of time and effor went into noth.ing, so you can donate Dogecoin [here](http://checkmydoge.org/donate.html).
+Plenty of time and effort went into noth.ing, so you can donate Dogecoin [here](http://checkmydoge.org/donate.html).

 # Speed